Release of documents listing Jeffrey Epstein associates crashes website

 The CourtListener site, run by the non-profit Free Law Project, initially showed the 40 documents made public in the case by Judge Loretta Preska in New York.

-But the site soon went down with the message “This usually happens when we are doing maintenance or our server is overloaded” showing.
+But the site soon went down with the message “This usually happens when we are doing maintenance or our server is overloaded.”

 The documents were still available on the PACER system, which gives public access to federal court records.